 Birthplace: Eleusis, Greece

 Mithridates was a young Persian soldier in the army of King Artaxerxes II.
-According to Plutarch, in 401 BC, Mithridates killed Artaxerxes's rival, his brother Cyrus, in a freak accident.
+According to Plutarch, in 401 BCE, Mithridates killed Artaxerxes's rival, his brother Cyrus, in a freak accident.

 Of course, Artaxerxes took credit for slaying the mighty Cyrus himself, so when Mithridates got drunk and told everyone the real story, the enraged king sentenced him to death by scaphism.

 What is scaphism?
-Plutarch explains that a prisoner is trapped between two hollow logs or row boats, then
+The Greek historian Plutarch explained that the prisoner was trapped between two hollow logs or row boats, then:

 they drench him with a mixture of milk and honey, pouring it not only into his mouth, but all over his face.
 They then keep his face continually turned towards the sun; and it becomes completely covered up and hidden by the multitude of flies that settle on it.
 And as within the boats he does what those that eat and drink must needs do, creeping things and vermin spring out of the corruption and rottenness of the excrement, and these entering into the bowels of him, his body is consumed.
 When the man is manifestly dead, the uppermost boat being taken off, they find his flesh devoured, and swarms of such noisome creatures preying upon and, as it were, growing to his inwards.